agilexrm-docs/docs/guides/AgileDialogs-UserGuide.md

 ## Introduction
 =

-This document describes the usage of AgileDialogs from end user’s perspective.
+This document describes the usage of AgileDialogs from end user's perspective.

 With AgileDialogs Users can fill out dialogs to save information in Microsoft Dynamics CRM or other systems.